By Rebecca Latham

 I have queued this video to the spot where Dr. Phinney explains this.
 The whole video is good, and after you watch this part, you will learn even more if you back it up and watch it from the beginning. https://youtu.be/2KYYnEAYCGk?t=3m28s

-Since August 2016, after returning to the OKL macros, I have seen how much sense it makes to lower fat temporarily until excess body fat is used.
-I still miss my butter and my Bullet Proof Coffee, but look forward to the day when I will be eating more fat with my food.
+Since August 2016, I have seen how much sense it makes to lower fat temporarily until excess body fat is used.
+I still miss using butter and my Bullet Proof Coffee freely, but as i have clear goal how to maintain weight using my ketogenic diet.
 It may seem like a lower fat diet for now, but when you are truly on a low fat diet, you have to stay low fat for the rest of your life, and that is no way to live!